A Simple Analogy Explaining Peng Paths in Taijiquan

 transferred perfectly down to your hand.
 Then I show them how to

 do it.
-Structure, structure, structure.
+Structure, dynamics, and intent.
 Or so it seems to me.